COVID Alert app

 - enter the key in the app within 24 hours, after which it will expire.

-Even if you decide to report your positive result, the COVID Alert app will not share any information that might identify you.
-You alone control your decisions.
-It is up to you to decide if you wish to share the diagnosis.
+Even if you choose to communicate your positive result, COVID Alert will not share any information that can identify you.
+You are in charge of making your own decisions.
+It is up to you to decide if you wish to share this diagnosis.
 Your anonymity will always be maintained.

 Privacy and data protection